mahdiabdollahpour/mahdiabdollahpour.github.io/_pages/about.md

   - /about.html
 ---

-Mohammad mahdi is student at Amirkabir University of Technology.
-He is interested in Deep learning applied to Natural Language Processing.
+Mohammadmahdi is a student at Amirkabir University of Technology (Tehran Polytechnic).
+He is interested in<Strong> Deep learning </Strong>applied to<Strong> Natural Language Processing</Strong>.

 Research Interests